Provisional Unlawful Presence Waivers

 - Allow you to apply for interim immigration benefits such as work authorization or advance parole.

-- Guarantee you will be issued an immigrant visa.
+- Guarantee DOS will issue you an immigrant visa.

 - Give you a legal immigration status.